systemdemo/workshop/workshop/eBPF/03-Practical.md

 3. Then we attach to the exit event of open with `tracepoint:syscalls:sys_exit_openat`, but only for threads that have open files `/@filename[tid]/`.
 4. If the return value is greater than zero, it means the open succeeded, so we print the file and remove it from the map.

-Finally, let's clean up and put all together:
+Finally, let's clean up and put all together in [openfiles.bt](samples/openfiles.bt):
 ```csharp
 #!/usr/bin/env bpftrace
 BEGIN {